The Orange House Community Center

-The Orange House is the home of Za'atar NGO.
+The Orange House is the home of Zaatar NGO.
 A two-story building in the heart of central Athens, The Orange House provides a variety services to refugees and migrants based in Kipseli area.
-Here, refugees find a safe place to feel empowered, learn, and grow open Monday through Saturday from 10:00am to 8:30pm.
+Here, refugees find a safe place to feel empowered, learn, and grow open Monday through Friday from 10:00am to 6:00pm.

 The largest service the Orange House offers is our daily schedule of classes.
 Offering language classes in Greek and English, our school's curriculum fills two classrooms 6 days a week.
 We also offer vocational training (fishing, tailoring, cooking, and more).
-We also offer the services of a lawyer and psychologist who offer services in Greek, English, and French and also offer interpreters.
-We make a particular effort to employ teachers from the refugee community so classes can be taught by a Farsi or Arabic native speaker.
-In addition to language classes, the Orange House also offers extra curricular courses such as Yoga, Dance, Guitar, Piano, DJ Club, and Book Club.
+We also offer the services of a lawyer and social woker who offer services in Greek, English, and French and also offer interpreters.
+We make a particular effort to employ teachers from the refugee community so classes can be taught by a Farsi, Arabic or French native speaker.
+In addition to language classes, the Orange House proposes extra curricular courses when possible.

 Many beneficiaries arrive at the Orange House learn about the other services we offer including a free daily meal and CV workshops.